When Does The CCPA Take Effect?

-With the CCPA taking effect on January 1st, 2020, many business owners are scrambling to bring their websites into compliance.
-Although, business owners should be aware that there is a six month period following January 1st which they have to fulfill CCPA requirements.
+With the CCPA taking effect on January 1st, 2020, many business owners are scrambling to comply with their websites.
+Although, business owners should be aware that there is a six-month period following January 1st, which they have to fulfill CCPA requirements.

 In fact, the CCPA explicitly states:

 “The Attorney General shall not bring an enforcement action under this title until six months after the publication of the final regulations issued pursuant to this section or July 1, 2020, whichever is sooner.”California Consumer Privacy Act